MoH to restart first dose vaccinations on Thursday - The Scoop

-BANDAR SERI BEGAWAN – The government will restart first dose vaccinations this Thursday after receiving a donation of 100,000 doses of Sinopharm from China.
+BANDAR SERI BEGAWAN – The government is aiming to restart first dose vaccinations this Thursday after receiving a donation of 100,000 doses of Sinopharm from China.

 Health minister YB Dato Dr Hj Md Isham Hj Jaafar said MoH is aiming to vaccinate 4,000 people per day, with supplies anticipated to last for two weeks.